coders-school/advanced_cpp/md.modern_cpp_basic_fatures/auto.md

 }
 ```

-Introduced to allow definition of the type returned from lambda functions
+Introduced to allow definition of the type returned from lambda functions.
 <!-- .element: class="fragment fade-in" -->

 ___